 - The photographer must sign the hospital’s Photographer Agreement.

 - The photographer must obtain permission to photograph hospital staff before doing so.

 - Only hand-held devices are allowed in Labor and Delivery (no tripods).

 - No social media live streaming is allowed.

-Please note that the physician or nurse may require an individual to stop photographing at any time.
+Please note that the provider or nurse may require an individual to stop photographing at any time.

 Pain Management Options

 There is no medical best choice for managing pain during labor.
 Everyone has different pain thresholds.
 Instead, it’s a question of what makes the most sense for you and your partner.
 If you find that you want additional pain management during labor, the options available at Texas Health Dallas include: